Credit Cards With Free Flights Or Travel Credits

 Example use case

-Consider John, a small business owner who regularly travels interstate for meetings.
+Consider John from the Gold Coast, who owns a small business owner and regularly travels interstate for meetings.
 John uses his business credit card for most expenses, from utilities to client dinners.
 Consequently, he earns points, which he redeems for his frequent flights.
 This saves him money, which he then invests back into growing his business.

 What to consider before choosing a credit card for free flights or travel credits

-• Annual fee: Check the credit card's annual fee and determine if the benefits outweigh the costs, especially if you are primarily interested in the travel perks.
+• Annual fee.
+Check if the credit card has no annual fee, but if it does have a yearly fee, determine if the benefits outweigh the costs, especially if you are primarily interested in the travel perks.

 As seen on